rafaexx/intro-geospatial-quarto/README.md

 -   Welcome to [tidyverse](https://www.tidyverse.org/) and the %\>% (i.e., pipe operator)

 -   Get familiar with RStudio, e.g., Help \> Cheat Sheets as well as the Help \> Keyboard Shortcuts Help

+## On this tutorial

+-   Load different data formats into spatial objects

+-   Skim quickly through your data

+-   Manipulate data's attribute table

+-   Spatial join two polygon shapefiles

+-   Merge but faster

+-   Rasterize but faster

+-   Iterate your stuff

+-   Manipulate NetCDF